MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 By default, the IIS application pool identity of the Web Console is the built-in account named **ApplicationPoolIdentity**.
 When connecting to SQL, this account uses the Windows computer login to access the Operations Manager databases.
 To improve security, it is recommended that you change the Web Console identity to a dedicated Active Directory user account.

-The following are the steps for changing Web Console identity:
+To change the Web Console identity, follow these steps:

 1. Create a user account in Active Directory to use as the Web Console identity.